KoushikSamudrala/Chatbot_langchain_llm/README.md

 Once the container is running, you can interact with the API at `http://localhost:8080/docs` or send a request using a tool like `curl`:

+## API Usage

+Once the container is running, you can interact with the API at `http://localhost:8080/docs` or send a request using a tool like `curl`.

+**Example Request:**
 ```bash
 curl -X 'POST' \
   'http://localhost:8080/chatbot' \